AndreasStenhall/Microsoft-365-Sustainability-White-Paper/README.md

 Specifically, it is a white paper that details how you can reduce climate impact using smart device strategies and create a good working environment by reducing stress and save time for your workforce.

 Download the Microsoft 365 Sustainability White Paper PDF: https://github.com/AndreasStenhall/Microsoft-365-Sustainability-White-Paper/blob/main/Microsoft%20365%20Sustainability%20White%20Paper.pdf

+**Changelog**

+**[Version 1.1 - October 8, 2023]**

+General changes
+* Minor revisions here and there, including grammar and spelling.
+* Added additional information that's related to Windows 11 23H2.
+* Added reference to the flight carbon calculator in section Choosing the most climate smart devices.

+Sustainable co-workers and people wellbeing
+* Added section: Prevent mobile phone notifications on non-working hours and days by using “Quiet time”.
+* Added section: Scheduling when messages are sent in Teams and Outlook.

+Reducing climate impact
+* Added section: Surface emissions estimator tool
+* Added section: Carbon emission dashboard from Surface now in the Surface Management Portal in Intune
+* Added information that Microsoft now has 6 years of firmware and driver updates for Surface devices.
+* Added reference to Dustin that offers a Takeback service to recycle or re-sell used IT products, in the End of life section.

+**[Version 1.0 - March 19, 2023]**

+* Initial publication.